 Anyone visiting West Virginia can use the placard from their home state, but must obey West Virginian handicap parking laws.

-Any issued handicap parking placard must be hung from the rearview mirror when parked in a designated handicap spot and removed when the vehicle is in motion.
+Any issued West Virginia handicap placard must be hung from the rearview mirror when parked in a designated handicap spot and removed when the vehicle is in motion.